mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <p class="move">From the list of topics, move: What you can and cannot eat during transplant and recovery</p>

 #### Actions - Things You Need to Do
-At the end of this chapter you'll find a list of things we need you to do during this phase of your treatment.
+At the end of this chapter you'll find a list of things you need to do during this phase of your treatment.
 Read this section in full then start to work your way through this list of actions.

 <p class="question hidden"><span class="complete">Should this be included at the end of each chapter?</span> Decision: Yes, actions at the end of the chapter.</p>